 Baby’s Words at 2 Years:

 Babies are finally starting to understand that words are not only meant to refer to objects but also to other things like possession and they can even put together two-word sentences like “ball mine!” to communicate.

 Keep talking to your baby.
 Make sure to focus on pronouncing each individual word carefully when speaking to your child and tell her what you are doing as you do it.
 Here are some ways of helping your baby learn to talk:

 - Be Observant:

-Young babies often communicate through actions, and you should pay attention to her every attempt.
-She may hold up her arms to you to let you know she wants to be carried, or she could push her food away to let you know she is full.
+Young babies often communicate through actions, and you should pay attention to their every attempt.
+Your baby may hold up her arms to you to let you know she wants to be carried, or she could push her food away to let you know she is full.
 When these things happen, smile and make eye contact so that she will feel encouraged to communicate more.

 2. Listen Carefully: